dianamp/dianamp.github.io/about.md

 ---
 <img style="float: left; margin-top: 18px; margin-right: 20px; width: 54vh;" src="/images/diana_hhh3.jpg"/>

-I'm an optimization and data enthusiast based in Boulder, CO.
+Hello!
+I'm a data enthusiast based in Boulder, CO.

 I spend my work days hacking on data (and doing a mishmash of startup-y tasks) as CTO of [Resilient Ops](http://resilientops.com), where we are helping air travelers make smarter decisions by predicting flight delay hours, days, and months in advance.
-I'm also a co-organizer of the fantastic data meetup [Analyze Boulder](http://http://www.meetup.com/Analyze-Boulder/).
+I'm also a co-organizer of [Women in Data Science & Machine Learning Boulder](https://www.meetup.com/Boulder-Women-in-Machine-Learning-and-Data-Science/) and formely co-organized the (still) fantastic data meetup [Analyze Boulder](http://http://www.meetup.com/Analyze-Boulder/).

-Besides learning new things and trying to optimize everything around me, I like teaching and speaking, and spending time outdoors with my fam.
+Besides learning new things and trying to optimize everything around me, I like teaching and speaking (and am increasingly interested in technical leadership), and spending time outdoors with my fam.

 I have a Ph.D in operations research from [MIT's](http://www.mit.edu) [Operations Research Center](http://www.mit.edu/~orc/).
 While there I worked with Prof [Hamsa Balakrishnan](http://web.mit.edu/hamsa/www/) on air traffic flow management, with an emphasis on integrating weather forecasts with optimization.
 More info about my research is [here](/research/).